 Most startups focus on new or repurposed molecular entities

-I use arbitrary categories in my startups post.
+I use somewhat arbitrary categories in my startups post.
 But they're descriptive.
 And as this chart shows, based on the data, the majority of startups focus on new and repurposed molecular entities.
 This includes generating novel drug candidates, repurposing existing drugs, designing drugs, and validating and optimizing drug candidates.
 In fact, this represents about half of activity amongst startups.
 This also means there is far less competition in other areas of the drug discovery process.
 (PS: Sorry some of the labels got cut off.
 It's an issue with Google Sheets, from which I generate the charts.
 I'll see if I can fix it in future.)

 Funding has increased every year since 2016.
 And there were huge increases year-over-year in 2017 and 2018.
 But the pace of growth appears to be slowing as the market matures.